fleetdm/fleet/handbook/product/README.md

 ### Sprint numbering
 Sprint 1 began at the beginning of January 2023.
 Sprint 4 began in late March 2023.
 And so forth.

-### Leftovers
-Improvements are prioritized prior to estimation.
-But sometimes, estimations will affect the calculus of what to include in an upcoming release.
-Improvements that do not not "fit" into the capacity of the next scheduled release are left at the very top of the "Estimated" column of the drafting board.
-The Product Manager always either includes these "leftovers" in the _next_ release (3-6 weeks) or deprioritizes and closes them.

 ### Product design conventions